 Twin Falls/Eastatoe Falls – Pickens County

 Twin Falls is also called Reedy Cove Falls.
 This waterfall offers much of a pleasant view, especially in spring.
-It is 739 meters long, and 30 meters wide, and is located in Silver Falls State Park.
+It is 739 meters long, 30 meters wide, and is located in Silver Falls State Park.

 While you are hiking, you must follow the woody pathway rather than the trail containing old Appalachian tracks that have become twisted from past floods.